Infineon/arduino-pas-co2-sensor/docs/getting-started.rst

 .. image:: img/shield2go_co2_pinout.png
     :width: 200

-If you are using the XENSIV™ PAS CO2 Sensor Shield2Go, it is recommended to use the XMC11000 Boot Kit as controller.
+If you are using the XENSIV™ PAS CO2 Sensor Shield2Go, it is recommended to use a microcontroller which provides a 5V output.
+In this tutorial, the XMC11000 Boot Kit is used.
 Connect the shield and the eval kit as in the following wiring diagram:

 .. image:: img/pas-co2-xmc1100bk-conn-diag.png
     :width: 400